 How is IDX Used?

 The permission does not mean we’re out there specifically marketing each other’s listings to generate leads.
 We are marketing a list of properties.
 What we can’t do is take a listing and run an ad around that listing that does belong to us.
 We can’t go post the listing on Craigslist.
 Could I share it on Pinterest?
 Sure.
-In its current form, I could share it, but I cannot begin advertising somebody else’s property without their permission unless there is some kind of special broker rule or
+In its current form, I could share it, but I cannot begin advertising somebody else’s property without their permission unless there is some kind of special broker rule or office permission.

 What we can do is make lists and work to organically rank for a certain style of home.
 I can create a list of homes that are 4 bedrooms, on over half-acre, and under $550,000.
 In this way, I’m not going to market the agent’s property specifically, but I am going to create a list of homes and advertise that list.